bencripps/jquery.bootstrap-form-builder/README.md

 jQuery-Tools-Form-Builder
 =============================

 A jQuery library which builds forms from JSON and includes an extendable framework that defaults to bootstrap.
-This work is inspired from [Benjamin Cripps] (http://benjamincripps.com/) work at [bencripps@github] (https://github.com/bencripps/jQuery-Bootstrap-Form-Builder).
-The unique spin is the extension of modularity with form building process, appending extra dom attributes, and added form validation.
+This work is inspired and forked from [Benjamin Cripps] (http://benjamincripps.com/) work at [bencripps@github] (https://github.com/bencripps/jQuery-Bootstrap-Form-Builder).
+The unique spin is the conversion to a jQuery widget, added a form building wrapper extension, adding custom dom attributes to form and fields, and added demo of form validation.

 For live demos and full documentation, please visit the [homepage](http://kel-nelson.github.io/jQuery-Tools-Form-Builder).